-11 Lack of processes and compliance mechanisms to monitor compliance with UNGC principles and OECD Guidelines for Multinational Enterprises to severe controversies, and the outlook of those controversies.
-Controversies themes covers environmental incidents (operational, supply chain, products & services), social incidents (employees, supply chain, customers, society & community) and governance (business ethics, general governance or public policy) 12 Unadjusted gender pay gap We collect data on gender pay gap for those investments with data coverage.
-We consider performance on this as 13 Board gender diversity instance of this as engagement topics, rather than justifying a restrictive investment approach.
-Coverage and data availabili on these indicators is limited.
-Gender board diversity is part of our systematic corporate governance assessment which is embedded in our LO Rating Methodology.
+11 Lack of processes and compliance mechanisms to monitor compliance with UNGC principles and OECD Guidelines for Multinational Enterprises companies' exposure to moderate to severe controversies, and the outlook of those controversies.
+Controversies themes covers environmental incidents (operational, supply chain, products & services), social incidents (employees, supply chain, customers, society & community) and governance (business ethics, general governance or public policy) 12 Unadjusted gender pay gap The Investment Manager collects data on gender pay gap for those investments with data coverage.
+The 13 Board gender diversity Investments with data coverage.
+The Investment Manager considers performance on this as engagement topics, rather than justifying a restrictive investment approach.
+Coverage and data availability on these indicators is limited.
+Gender board diversity is part of the Investment Manger's systematic corporate governance assessment which is embedded in within the LO ESG Materiality Rating Methodology.
 14 Exposure to controversial weapons Exposure to controversial weapons is systematically screened and excluded.
-Table 3 (optional, social) 2 Rate of accidents We consider whether a company is operating in a sector exposed to low, moderate or high risk of fatal incidents.
-Where companies operate in moderate to high-risk sectors, we rely on an assessment of the company's fatality rate based on assessments provided by external data provider(s).
+Table 3 (optional, social) 2 Rate of accidents The Investment Manager considers whether a company is operating in a sector exposed to low, moderate or high risk of fatal incidents.
+Where companies operate in moderate to high-risk sectors, the Investment Manager relies on an assessment of the company's fatality rate based on assessments provided by external data provider(s).